-SUBJECT: Consideration of a Use Permit, pursuant to Section 6500 of the San Mateo of San Mateo County.
+SUBJECT: Consideration of a Use Permit, pursuant to Section 6500 of the San Mateo proposed cellular antenna lower on the joint utility pole.

-County Zoning Regulations, to install a new wireless telecommunication facility on an existing joint utility pole located in the public right-of-way in front of 165 South Palomar Drive in the unincorporated Palomar Park area
+County Zoning Regulations, to install a new wireless telecommunication facility on an existing joint utility pole located in the public right-of-way in front of 165 South Palomar Drive in the unincorporated Palomar Park area of San Mateo County.
+This item was continued from the December 6, 2018 Zoning Hearing Officer Hearing to further evaluate locating the